Adaptive Ensemble Prediction for Deep Neural Networks based on Confidence Level: Experiments

-To study the effects of our adaptive ensemble on the computation cost and accuracy, we show the relationship between them for ILSVRC 2012 and CIFAR-10 datasets in Figure \ref{tradeoff}.
+To study the effects of our adaptive ensembling on the computation cost and accuracy, we show the relationship between them for the ILSVRC 2012 and CIFAR-10 datasets in Figure \ref{tradeoff}.
+We used two networks in this experiment, i.e., up to 20 predictions were ensembled.
 In the figure, the x-axis is the number of ensembled predictions, so smaller means faster.
 The y-axis is the improvements in classification error rate over the baseline (no ensemble), so higher means better.
-We evaluated the static ensemble (averaging the fixed number of predictions) by changing the number of predictions to average and our adaptive ensemble.
-For the adaptive ensemble, we also evaluated with two termination conditions: with naive static threshold and with confidence interval.
-We tested the static-threshold-based conditions by changing the threshold $T$ and drew lines in the figure.
-Similarly, we evaluated the confidence-level-based condition with three confidence levels frequently used in statistical testing: 90\%, 95\% and 99\%.
+We evaluated the static ensembling (averaging the fixed number of predictions) by changing the number of predictions and our adaptive ensembling.
+For the adaptive ensembling, we also performed evaluation with two early-exit conditions: with naive static threshold and with confidence interval.
+We tested the static-threshold-based condition by changing the threshold $T$ and drew lines in the figure.
+Similarly, we evaluated the confidence-level-based condition with three confidence levels frequently used in statistical testing: 90\%, 95\%, and 99\%.

-From the figure, there is an obvious tradeoff between the accuracy and the computation cost.
-The static ensemble with 20 predictions is at one end of the tradeoff because it never terminates early.
-The baseline, which does not execute ensemble, is at the other end, which always terminates at the first prediction regardless of the probability.
-Our adaptive ensemble with the confidence-level-based condition achieved better accuracy with the same computation cost (or smaller computation cost for the same accuracy) compared to the static ensemble or the naive adaptive ensemble with a static threshold.
-The gain with the confidence-level-based condition over the static-threshold-based is significant for CIFAR-10 whereas it is marginal for ILSVRC 2012.
-These two datasets show the largest and smallest gain with the confidence-level-based condition over the static-threshold-based condition; other datasets showed improvements between those of the two datasets shown in Figure 2.
+From the figure, there is an obvious trade-off between the accuracy and the computation cost.
+The static ensemble with 20 predictions was at one end of the trade-off because it never exited early.
+The baseline, at which ensembling was not executed, was at the other end, and it always terminated at the first prediction regardless of the probability.
+Our adaptive ensembling with confidence-level-based condition achieved better accuracy with the same computation cost (or smaller cost for the same accuracy) compared with the static or naive adaptive ensembling with a static threshold.
+The gain with the confidence-level-based condition over the static-threshold-based was significant for CIFAR-10, whereas it was marginal for ILSVRC 2012.
+These two datasets showed the largest and smallest gain with the confidence-level-based condition over the static-threshold-based condition; the other datasets showed improvements between those of the two datasets shown in Figure \ref{tradeoff}.